abhaynayar/obsidian/notes/pwn.md

 ### Notes

+- **Make sure to set your file as executable before running your tools.**
 -  newline is required at the end of your payload to cause the binary to process your input.
 - `fgets` means you can use null bytes in your payload but not newlines.
 - `gets` ends at newline or EOF, while `strlen` stops at null byte.